bashar95/sdlFun/README.md

 #Get sdlFun
 git clone https://github.com/wiseoldman95/sdlFun.git

 #You're finished!
-Now you can play around with minimal.c
-#When you want to check the result, run the compile script:
+To test if it's working:
 cd <YourSdlFun directory>/src
 ./compileAndRun.sh

+#This will run the demo found at `minimal.c`
+#Feel free to play around with minimal.c and then execute `compileAndRun.sh` again.
+#Have fun!
 ```

 Todo list